itnifl/java-poc/README.md

-# TechStack POC Tes with Java 17
+# TechStack POC Test with Java 17

 ## 1. Prerequisites
 Make sure you have the following: